Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/camel.md

     desc: "  A camel is well-adapted to heat and deserts.
 If allowed to drink and eat its fill, (roughly 40 gallons), it can [[Subsist]] for 2 weeks without needing to attempt [[Survival]] checks, and it treats environmental heat as if it was one step less severe."
 abilities_bot:
   - name: "Camel Spit"
     desc: "  To drive away enemies, the camel spits the partially digested contents of its stomach at a creature within 10 feet.
-On a hit, the target is [[dazzled|dazzled]] for 1 round and must succeed at a DC 17 Fortitude save or become [[sickened|sickened 1]].
+On a hit, the target is [[rules/conditions.md#Dazzled|dazzled]] for 1 round and must succeed at a DC 17 Fortitude save or become [[rules/conditions.md#Sickened|sickened 1]].
 The camel can't use its camel spit [[Strike]] again for 1d4 (1d4) rounds."
   - name: "Sand Stride"
     desc: "⬺  The camel [[Stride|Strides]] twice.
 It has a +5-foot circumstance bonus to its Speed during these [[Stride|Strides]], ignoring [[terrain|difficult terrain]] caused by rubble, sand, and uneven ground made of earth and stone."